chetan-prime/subfixer/README.md

     	Trim space to left & right of each subtitle (default 1)
 ```

+## Dependencies
+The program currently includes source for a modified version of [astisub](https://github.com/asticode/go-astisub) .
+I have removed code for other subtitle formats we don't use and added a new file `subtitles_utils.go` .
+This contains new helper functions used by subfixer to the existing library.

+Also included is strip.go from [html-strip-tags-go](https://github.com/grokify/html-strip-tags-go)

 ## Contributing
 Pull requests will be considered, time providing.
 For major changes, please open an issue first to discuss what you would like to change.